 Using exposure creatively

 The correct exposure is often seen as an immovable beast.
-The camera sets it and we as the operator look to control over or under exposure based on the histogram.
+The camera sets it and we as the operator look to control over or underexposure based on the histogram.
 That’s pretty much it.
-In many cases that works for a representative look for the photograph but in brighter locations the camera’s average metering reveals a dominance of bright areas and selection of subjects can be more difficult to attain.
-Instead, we should think about under exposing, which adds another interpretation of the location and one which develops mood.
+In many cases that works for a representative look for the photograph but in brighter locations the camera’s average metering reveals the dominance of bright areas and the selection of subjects can be more difficult to attain.
+Instead, we should think about underexposing, which adds another interpretation of the location and one which develops a mood.
 Take a look at the gallery link below for photos taken with this in mind.
 It’s a technique which we can work on during your week.

 Finding your composition

 We’ll go beyond the rules of composition to look at good framing which is often the process of simplification.
 It’s no surprise that the best photographers give a nod and wink to abstract imagery and we’ll look at the best examples.
 As part of the Marrakesh photography workshops, during the week we’ll look at different kinds of approaches to composition from the instant impact frame, to the slow burn.
 We’ll look at many photographers who approach scenes in different ways, using DOF, camera angle and lens choice.
 We’ll also take a look at topographic photography and the urban landscape, finding beauty in the everyday.

 Developing themes and style

-One of the most difficult aspects to photography is finding locations which absorb your interest.
+One of the most difficult aspects of photography is finding locations which absorb your interest.
 This is something we can discuss during the week, discussing potential places for when you are back home.
 We’ll also take a look at black and white photography and what makes selecting this option a better alternative on bright sunny days.
-If your camera is capable of more than one exposure; i.e. multi exposure then we can look at techniques and examples of in-camera layering.
-Most importantly during the week we will look to develop your own personal style by drawing out potential themes from your gallery or portfolio of images.
+If your camera is capable of more than one exposure; i.e. multi-exposure then we can look at techniques and examples of in-camera layering.
+Most importantly during the week, we will look to develop your own personal style by drawing out potential themes from your gallery or portfolio of images.